ExZuperi/Dependecer/README.md

 # Dependecer
-Project to handle requests from malicious PoC of Dependency Confusion or Similar Name packages.
+Project to handle requests from malicious PoC of Dependency Confusion or Similar Name packages (*in access.log*).
 Also can be used to generate those packages (gem, npm, pip).

 # Installation instructions
 Will clone project, goto it's directory and install all requirements